AL-Bayan-AI/AL_Bayan_Calculator/README.md

 📷 Preview
 Check the result after entering any number to divide or multiply, etc. If you encounter a problem, you can submit it via email.

-🧠 What I Learned
+🔹️ What I Learned
 Python programming basics
 Logic building for calculations
 GitHub project structure
 Code organization and version control

-🚀 Future Improvements
+▫️Future Improvements
 Add scientific calculator functions
 Create GUI version using Tkinter or Web
 Add calculation history
 Improve error handling
 Optimize user input validation

 👤 Author
 Bayan Fadhil

-📌 Note
+ Note/
 This is an educational project built for learning purposes.